sanprochetto/evolSOM/README.md

 ## About

-evolSOM cluster genes and/or phenotypic traits according to expression patterns.
+evolSOM can cluster genes and/or phenotypic traits according to expression patterns.
 Map genes and/or phenotypic traits in different species to evaluate conservation along evolution.
 The general steps are as follow: